Dherneyboy/Tomatoes-Diseases-Classification/README.md

 This project aims to classify tomato leaf images into different disease categories using a Convolutional Neural Network (CNN).
 We trained the model on the PlantVillage dataset from Kaggle, which contains labeled images of healthy tomato leaves and leaves affected by various diseases.
 The model was deployed using Fast Api.

 ## Project Structure
-- Data/: Contains the dataset (you can download it from the Kaggle link above).
+- Data/: Contains the dataset (you can download it from the Kaggle link below).
-- notebooks/: Jupyter notebooks for data exploration, model training, and evaluation.
+- notebook/: Jupyter notebook for data exploration, model training, and evaluation.
-- src/: app.py: FastAPI app for serving predictions.
+- main.py: FastAPI app for serving predictions.
 - model/: Saved trained model weights.
 - requirements.txt: List of Python dependencies.